-Another issue can arise due to the fact that while agents are compensated on commission, getting the absolute best possible price might not always be in the agent’s interest.
+The principal-agent problem can also occur due to the fact that while agents are compensated on commission, getting the absolute best possible price might not always be in the agent’s interest.
 Your agent might claim that your interests are aligned due to them earning a fatter commission check when you get a higher sale price, but is that really the case?
 Let’s consider for a second that you’ve listed your home for $920,000, and after two weeks on the market, you receive an offer of $900,000.
 If your agent is earning a 3% commission, do you think they’ll risk losing out on a $27,000 commission to try and make an extra $600?
-Even if they know they’ll receive more offers is it worth the additional time and effort for them to keep the house on the market for another two weeks?
-In many cases, the answer is “no.” Studies have even shown that when agents sell their own homes, they typically keep them on the market for approximately ten days longer and get around 3% more for them than if they were marketing the same home for a client.
+Even if they know they’ll receive more offers, is it worth the additional time and effort for them to keep the house on the market for another two weeks?
+In many cases, the answer is “no.” Studies have even shown that when agents sell their own homes, they typically keep them on the market for approximately ten days longer and get around 3% more for them than if they were marketing the same house for a client.

-Problems can also occur when you have buyer agent representation.
+Conflicts of interest can also occur when you have buyer agent representation.
 A buyer or renter’s agent will be privy to a certain amount of your financial information and can use that their advantage, to help ensure they earn a commission or to increase their earned commission.
-The two most common examples are when an agent negotiates price less than they could to ensure a deal goes through and they earn a commission or when an agent uses knowledge of your finances to increase your budget, earning them a bigger commission.
-Many agents will even go through training on how to get their buyers and renters to increase their budget as in large cities like New York City it’s quite common for the average renter or buyer to raise their budget by 10 or even 20% over the course of their home search.
+The two most common examples are when an agent negotiates price less than they could to ensure a deal goes through, and they earn a commission or when an agent uses knowledge of your finances to increase your budget, earning them a bigger commission.
+Many agents will even go through training on how to get their buyers and renters to increase their budget.
+In large cities like New York City, it’s quite common for the average renter or buyer to raise their budget by 10 or even 20% during their home search.

-As a general rule, buyer and renter agent problems are less frequent and less grave than when they happen on the sale side.
+As a general rule, principal-agent problems are less frequent and less grave when they happen with buyers or sellers compared to when they occur on the sale side.
 This happens because most buy-side agents treat buyers as potential repeat clients/clients for life, resulting in providing them with the best possible service they can.
 You also have much more flexibility when it comes to choosing your agent representation as you’re not locked into a long-term listing agreement, and can always switch to a new agent.
 This puts added pressure on buy-side agents to act in your best interest.